Events Calendar

 Landscapes in Progress events were designed as a way for our members to learn more about native plant gardening from the experiences of other members.
 Like all of our gardens, these gardens are "in progress."
 They do not have to be perfect, although there are always some really amazing and beautiful things to see!
 We have found that these garden visits are a great way to learn about a variety of native plants and the conditions in which they thrive.

-Join members of the Tennessee Valley Chapter of Wild Ones for a tour of two of our members' gardens.
-Both gardens are in the Signal Mtn, TN area.
-Stay tuned for more details!
+Join members of the Tennessee Valley Chapter of Wild Ones for a tour of 2 of our members' gardens.
+Both gardens are in the Signal Mountain, TN area.
+Click the “Read More” link below for more information.

 May 2025